Commissariat de l'armée de terre

-Commissioners of the armée de terre (officer corps)

 Organisation

-There was formerly a central management of the office of the Army (DCCAT), based in Rambouillet, headed by a Commissioner Major General, which led the whole service before it was incorporated within the commissariat of the armed forces, which also includes regional offices (one in each region de terre) and the central or decentralized.
-Without exception, each regiment or Administrative Training of the Army, in its administrative and financial management (DAF), has a Commissioner (and sometimes a Deputy Commissioner) (and since 1988).
+There was formerly a central management of the office of the Army (DCCAT), based in Rambouillet, headed by a Commissioner Major General.It was incorporated into the commissariat of the armed forces, which also included regional offices, one in each region de terre and the central or decentralized.
+Without exception, each regiment or administrative training unit of the Army, in its administrative and financial management (DAF), has a Commissioner (and sometimes a Deputy Commissioner) (and since 1988).
 These functions have since 2009 gradually devolved to the directorates administrative and support rights (DASH) of the GSBdD will be generalized, numbering 51, from 1 January 2011.

 There are five decentralized regional directorates: